VladimirKalachikhin/e-inkDashboardJS/README.md

 Set update frequency to comfort rate for your device.
 Note that too slow update is dangerous of not noticing a rapidly changing parameter such as depth.
 Press Submit to save changes.

+## SignalK alarms
+Since the SignalK does not any alarm handling, e-inkDashboard has its own.
+But the e-inkDashboardJS sets the SugnalK's alarm states for velocity, depth and course and raises the SugnalK's alarms notifications.
+Besides that the e-inkDashboardJS take MOB notification from SignalK.
+If it has spatial info ([GaladrielMap SignalK edition](https://github.com/VladimirKalachikhin/GaladrielMapSK) send it) - then displays direction to MOB.

 ## Thanks

 * [Typicons by Stephen Hutchings](https://icon-icons.com/pack/Typicons/1144) for icons.